Transforming Excel Dashboards into Dynamic Visuals

 It’s based around a sample personal finance data set, and brings a lot of information together in hopefully a visually appealing and effective way.
 If you want to build a highly formatted and relatively densely populated dashboard like this, it’s going to take more than a few minutes in any tool, no matter what the marketing says.
 In reality you’ll most likely struggle to get the exact layout in a widget based dashboard tool as you lose some of the fine-grain control over table and chart sizing which you have in Excel.

-Dashboards can be fundamentally simpler than the first example, but require more specialised chart types like the example below.
-In this case it’s a dashboard built in XLCubed Excel Edition and published to the Web, looking at fuel pricing for a downstream oil company (fictitious data).
+Dashboards can be fundamentally simpler than the first example, but require more specialized chart types like the example below.
+In this case it’s a dashboard built in FluenceXL and published to the Web, looking at fuel pricing for a downstream oil company (fictitious data).
 It’s a ranked table of data for a selected county in Florida, and is then using an extended boxplot to display the price distribution in the market, and a map to show the Revenues and Volumes geographically.

 RampMap

 One major issue with Excel dashboards can be the maintenance.
 If it’s an Excel-only dashboard, bringing in the new data, and checking all the links can be a time consuming process.
-In an XLCubed environment the cube is updated behind the scenes and the next time you open the report you’ll get the updated data, the ongoing burden of maintenance is largely removed.
+In a FluenceXL environment, the cube is updated behind the scenes and the next time you open the report you’ll get the updated data, the ongoing burden of maintenance is largely removed.

-So in summary, Excel when well used, is a very good dashboard tool, and XLCubed extends the capability further still in terms of available chart types, flexibility and maintenance.
+So in summary, Excel, when well used, is a very good dashboard tool and FluenceXL extends the capability further still in terms of available chart types, flexibility and maintenance.

 Gary Crawford